allison-johnson/javascript-recipes-app/notes.md

 Stretch Ideas
 [] Save daily menus when save button pressed
-[] Add categories and then group recipes by category
+[] Add categories and then group recipes by category [] Allow user to type notes into a daily menu ("steamed broccoli") [] Users and user auth
+[] Create an event controller that handles all clicks
+    * Listen for clicks at the top level (document)
+    * Use switch statements to execute an appropriate callback based on the target element of the click

 Questions
 2. How to clear values from input boxes once recipe is submitted